-You can get this information in other formats, such as braille, 20-point font large print, audio, and accessible electronic formats at no cost to you.
-Call [MHP telephone number] (TTY: 711).
-The call is toll free.
+You can get this information for free in other auxiliary formats, such as braille, 18 20-point font large print, or audio- , and accessible electronic formats at no cost to you.
+Call [mental health plan name] [MHP telephone number] (TTY: 711).
+The phone call is toll free.